 R | 91 min | Drama, Mystery, Sci-Fi

 A man named Zac Hobson awakens to find himself alone in the world.
 In a desperate attempt to search for others, he finds only two who have their own agenda.

-Man wakes up and everything is somehow strange, but it takes some time until he realizes that everybody else is gone and he seems to be the last man on Earth.
-In first part of the movie we go with him through all psychological phases, through madness till he finally takes over control and tries to reorganize.
-I saw few movies with this kind of plot and it seems to me this one is the most realistic.
-Then plot thickens and speeds up and magical atmosphere of this movie slowly fades.
-Still, movie keeps your attention and its quality almost to the very end.
+A man wakes up and everything is somehow strange, but it takes some time until he realizes that everybody else is gone and he seems to be the last man on Earth.
+In the first part of the movie, we go with him through all psychological phases, through madness until he finally takes over control and tries to reorganize.
+I saw a few movies with this kind of plot and it seems to me this one is the most realistic.
+Then the plot thickens and speeds up and magical atmosphere of this movie slowly fades.
+Still, the movie keeps your attention and its quality almost to the very end.
 Ending scene...
 I did not understand it at all and I had a feeling as they took the ending of some other movie and simply stick it to this one.
 It feels completely wrong.
-I guess what they wanted to accomplish with it, but to me it spoiled impression of this movie as a whole and it lowered my rating to
+I guess what they wanted to accomplish with it, but to me, it spoiled the impression of this movie as a whole and it lowered my rating to